Meet the founder

 The day he will never forget – Working at a fire station, one never knows when one will be called upon to help.
 This particular time just so happened to be around midnight, while in a deep sleep.

-Working at the fire station in the middle the night, we were dispatched to automatic fire alarms.
+We were awoken to lights and tones being dispatched to automatic fire alarms.
 I remember walking like a zombie and climbing up into the driver’s seat and freezing.
-My captain was yelling, “Let’s go, let’s go,” but I wasn’t responding.
-He then started asking if I was OK.
-Quickly I figured out, with the help of others, my blood sugar was low.
-Because of this, I lost my job as I was putting people at risk.
+My captain was yelling, “Let’s go, let’s go,” but I didn't respond.
+My captain asked if I was OK.
+Quickly I figured out, with the help of others, that my blood sugar was low.
+Someone else took my spot in the driver’s seat.